tychonievich/cso1-s2022/markdown/index.md

 # Overview

-This is part of a pilot of a new set of CS courses.
+This is part of the foundational CS courses: courses designed to cover content needed in later CS courses.

 ## Eligibility

-You should take this course if and only if
+You should take this course only if

 1. You have credit (or passed the placement test) for at least one of CS 1110, CS 1111, CS 1112, CS 1113, or CS 1120
 1. You have do **not** have credit for CS 2110 or beyond
-1. You are, or are planning on becoming, a BA CS or BS CS major^[At present, the pilot is not approved for those planning on CpE, or seeking a CS minor.]
-1. You are able to enroll in **all three** of COA1 (CS 2501-200), DSA1 (CS 2501-100), and Discrete Math^[Discrete Math is initially limited to declared majors; [that changes](https://goo.gl/tTDUqf) after the initial enrollments pass] (CS 2102) this Fall^[Already have credit for Discrete Math?
-Then you just need DSA1 and COA1.]
-1. You will be on campus next Spring and able to take COA2 and DSA2

-More information about the pilot of these courses and reasoning for these limitations may be found at <http://pilot.cs.virginia.edu/>.
+More information about the transition from previous courses to the new foundation may be found at <http://advising.uvacs.org/>.

-## Improvements

-This is a second round pilot offering of one of several new courses.
-It addresses several concerns of the faculty, including both reordering material for a better flow through the curriculum and laying a better foundation for advanced coursework.
-Additionally, as a pilot, it offers a smaller, more intimate experience with a common cohort of peers than our usual very-large classes.

 ## Scope and Content